Kolby Wanchuk, childhood rodeo clown, returns to Cloverdale as saddle bronc rider - Cloverdale Reporter

 “My dad really likes being at any rodeo I’m riding in now, and it’s great because I can help him clown during his events and he gets to watch me ride.
 He’s always been a huge support of my passion for saddle bronc riding and does whatever he can do to help keep me on the road,” Kolby said in a Tuesday press release.

-Kolby Wanchuk is competing in Pool B at the Cloverdale Rodeo this weekend, on from May 17 to 20.
+Kolby will compete in Pool B at the Cloverdale Rodeo this weekend, on from May 17 to 20.

 editor@cloverdalereporter.com